TheKrowi/Krowi_AchievementFilter/Changelogs/CurseForge.md

 <li>The Lick King, Lil' Maggz and Ysergle The Dreamurk</li>
 <li>The tooltip opened by clicking an achievement link from chat for example now also reacts to right clicks</li>
 <li>Filter on "Added in version"</li>
+<li>Option to automatically adjust the summary achievements list to fit the space without showing a scroll bar</li>
+<li>Right clicking an event reminder on the side of the Achievement Window or the World Map will show a menu with the option to stop tracking that specific event</li>
 <li>PvP Dragonflight Season 3 achievements (19)</li>
 <li>Mythic Plus Dragonflight Season 3 achievements (11)</li>
 <li>Amirdrassil, the Dream's Hope raid achievements (30)</li>